Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 ## Overview

-This article walks you through creating a custom application using the **Spring Initializr**, and then using that application to access Azure storage.
+This article walks you through creating a custom application using the **Spring Initializr**, then adding the Azure storage starter to your application, and then using your application to upload a blob to your Azure storage account.

 ## Prerequisites